Pull to refresh

 Force in Play

-Canada had not experienced a school shooting of this magnitude in 37 years.
-On February 10, 2026, an 18-year-old former student killed two family members at a home in Tumbler Ridge, British Columbia, then attacked the local secondary school, leaving nine people dead including the shooter and 27 wounded.
-Police arrived within two minutes of the first call; by then, the attack was already over.
+Canada hadn't experienced a school shooting of this magnitude in 37 years.
+On February 10, 2026, an 18-year-old former student killed two family members at a home in Tumbler Ridge, British Columbia, then attacked the local secondary school, killing nine including himself and wounding 27.

 North America's trade war